 The more information you can include, the better.
 The specific habitat in which the mystery species is growing can be an important clue to its identity.
 In the case of many mushrooms the host or partner organism (often a specific species of tree) is essential for accurate identification.
 Remember that a tree’s roots reach as far out from its trunk below ground as its branches do above ground.
 General habitat is also important – was the plant/mushroom growing coastally?
 On flooded ground?
 On bare soil?
 Geographic location can also help to eliminate certain species – eg. Scots Lovage doesn’t grow in S England, Alexanders don’t grow in Scotland etc.

-It is not my intention here to dissuade anyone from asking for help with plant or mushroom identification.
-I hope only to help people frame their requests in a more useful way – for them and me!
+I hope this article does not dissuade anyone from asking anyone for help with plant or mushroom identification.
+I hope it does help people to frame their requests in a more useful way – for themselves and the person they are asking for help from.

 Here are some examples of good ID help pictures and accompanying requests (all in under 150 characters!):